Troubleshooting zone transfer status issues

 record.
 The refresh interval, expressed in seconds, is the second numeric field in your

 For example, in the following SOA record, the refresh interval is 10800 seconds (= 180 minutes = 3 hours).

 example.com 86400 IN SOA ns1.example.com.hostmaster.example.com. ( 2002010402 10800 3600 604800 86400 )

 Here is a description of all the SOA record parameters:

 Parameter Description 86400 TTL (time to live) IN Internet category of records SOA Start of authority (a zone’s master record) ns1.example.com Primary name server hostmaster.example.com Current customer contact information 2002010402 Serial number (a higher number is newer) 10800 Refresh frequency (wait time, in seconds, before checking with the primary name server) 3600 Retry frequency 604800 Expiration delay (seconds to continue handing out answers if unable to check for updates) 86400 Negative TTL (time to wait after getting a response that a record does not exist)

 On the Zone list

-- View the zone transfer status to look for any error messages related to a zone transfer from your authoritative name server.
+- View the zone transfer status to look for any error messages related to a zone transfer from your primary name server.

-- Click the zone name and verify that the master name server IP address for your domain is correct.
+- Click the zone name and verify that the primary name server IP address for your domain is correct.

 - Verify that your network environment allows zone transfers from the zone transfer agent IP addresses.